Alleviating Cosmological Tensions with the Hadrosymmetric Twin Higgs: Summary

 In this work, we have explored the cosmological implications of the Hadrosymmetric Twin Higgs (HTH) model, a realization of the twin Higgs framework in which the twin sector contains hadronic states but no additional light degrees of freedom.
 In contrast to the Mirror Twin Higgs (MTH) model, where the discrete $\mathbb{Z}2$ symmetry enforces a full copy of the SM spectrum, the HTH scenario features a hard breaking of this symmetry.
 As a result, the twin sector is not a perfect replica of the SM but instead contains only a mirror copy of the SM hadrons.
 In particular, it includes all three generations of twin quarks while excluding light states such as twin photons and twin neutrinos.
 This structural difference makes the HTH model free from $\Delta N_{\rm eff}$ constraints and highly elusive to collider searches, but potentially relevant in cosmology.

 To study the model's impact on cosmological observables, we implemented the HTH sector in the Boltzmann solver \texttt{CLASS} and performed a Monte Carlo Markov Chain analysis using \texttt{MONTEPYTHON-v3}, confronting the model with Planck 2018 CMB data and local measurements of the Hubble constant.
-Following a phenomenological approach, we modeled the twin-sector states as an effective decaying dark matter component, allowing for interactions that produce visible photons.\\ Our results show that the HTH framework can significantly alleviate the persistent tensions in modern cosmology.
+Following a phenomenological approach, we modeled the twin-sector states as an effective decaying dark matter component, allowing for interactions that produce visible photons.

+Our results show that the HTH framework can alleviate the persistent tensions in modern cosmology.
 In particular, the Hubble tension is reduced from over $4\sigma$ in $\Lambda$CDM to approximately $2.5\sigma$, while the $\sigma_8$ discrepancy is simultaneously mitigated.
 Including the local measurement of $H_0$ further restricts the parameter space, leading to a scenario (HTH*) in which the tension in $\sigma_8$ is effectively removed.

 These findings highlight that the HTH model, while primarily designed to address naturalness in particle physics, also offers a viable mechanism to reconcile current cosmological observations.
 This underscores the potential of connecting high-energy theoretical models with precision cosmology and motivates further studies of twin-sector phenomenology in both particle physics and cosmology.